ITensor/website/docs/classes/mps_mpo_algs.md

 * `applyMPO(MPO K, MPS psi, Args args = Args::global()) -> MPS` <br/>
   `applyMPO(IQMPO K, IQMPS psi, Args args = Args::global()) -> IQMPS`

-  Apply an MPO K to an MPS psi, resulting in an approximation to the MPS phi:  @@|\phi\rangle = K |\psi\rangle@@. <br/>
+  Apply an MPO K to an MPS psi, resulting in an approximation to the MPS phi:
+  @@|\phi\rangle = K |\psi\rangle@@. <br/>
   The resulting MPS is returned.
 The algorithm used is chosen with the parameter "Method" in the named arguments `args`.

   The default algorithm used is the <a href="https://tensornetwork.org/mps/algorithms/denmat_mpo_mps">"density matrix" algorithm</a>, chosen by setting the parameter "Method" to "DensityMatrix".
   If the input MPS has a typical bond dimension of @@m@@ and the MPO has typical bond dimension @@k@@, this algorithm scales as @@m^3 k^2 + m^2 k^3@@.

   No approximation is made when applying the MPO, but after applying it the resulting MPS is compressed using the truncation parameters provided in the named arguments `args`.

   An alternative algorithm can be chosen by setting the parameter "Method" to "Fit".
-This is a sweeping algorithm that iteratively optimizes the resulting MPS @@|\phi\rangle@@ (analogous to DMRG).
+  This is a sweeping algorithm that iteratively optimizes the resulting MPS
+  @@|\phi\rangle@@ (analogous to DMRG).
 This algorithm has better scaling in the MPO bond dimension @@k@@ compared to the "DensityMatrix" method, but is not guaranteed to converge (depending on the input MPO and MPS).
-  The number of sweeps can be chosen with the parameter "Sweeps" and whether or not the resulting MPS is normalized can be set with the parameter "Normalize".
+The number of sweeps can be chosen with the parameter "Sweeps".

   It is recommended to try the default "DensityMatrix" first because it is more reliable.
   Then, the "Fit" method can be tried if higher performance is required.

   Named arguments recognized:

   * `"Method"` &mdash; (default: "DensityMatrix") algorithm used for applying the MPO to the MPS.
                         Currently available options are "DensityMatrix" and "Fit"

   * `"Cutoff"` &mdash; (default: 1E-13) truncation error cutoff for compressing resulting MPS